ivanceras/sauron/examples/progressive-rendering/README.md

 Open [http://localhost:3030](http://localhost:3030)

 ## What's going on?
+Please take a look at the code of this example as you follow along this README guide.

 In [`server/src/main.rs`](https://github.com/ivanceras/sauron/blob/master/examples/progressive-rendering/server/src/main.rs), we use `warp` for our server.
 The url is routed into 5 main paths:
 - root